samrosenberg425/Lexical-Distance/README.md

 # Lexical-Distance
-Create distance matrices for a list of words using phono-orthotactics and semantics.
+Create distance matrices for a list of words using phono-orthotactics of sublexical features and semantics.

 This code is intended for RSA neuroimaging studies on reading.
 This code utilizes MATLAB GUIs for ease of use/reproducibility.